First Marathon Horror Experience

 Taper

 Marathon training is really tough.
 You really need to taper properly before your marathon.
 General advice is to taper for three weeks.
-Your 20 miler two weeks before the marathon was definitely too close to the event.
+Your 20 miler two weeks before the marathon was likely a bit too close to the event, especially if you are not used to the 20 milers.
+This is where the second benefit of starting your marathon campaign earlier.
+When you have already hit the 20 miles a number of times you will feel less of a need to cram in long runs close to the actual race.
 Also see the marathon taper page.

+First of all, why the rush...?
 I can understand you are disappointed and that you want to wipe out the, in your eyes, poor performance, with another race.
-There is however a lot of merit in not doing a spring marathon, but a fall marathon again.
+There is however also merit in stepping away from the marathon and focusing on another race distance first.

-It would give you a lot longer to prepare and it would give you the opportunity to train for some shorter distance (10k / half marathon) in spring.
+It would give you a lot longer to prepare and it would give you the opportunity to train for a shorter distance (10k / half marathon) first.
 There are many good runners who follow exactly that approach.
+They don't run marathon after marathon after marathon.
+They may do one marathon every 12-18 months.
+In between they train for other distances.

 They build up their speed on the somewhat shorter distances in one season to then concentrate on a marathon in the other season.

-A marathon is, as you have experienced, very painful and a real attack on the body.
-Jumping into running training only a few days after the event is going to have some repercussions down the track.
+Secondly, a marathon is, as you have experienced, very painful and a real attack on the body.
+It is unclear to me how much rest you have taken after the marathon.
+But jumping into running training only a few days after the event is going to have some repercussions down the track.
 Your muscles have not healed from your marathon effort, you need to give them some time.

 Hope all of this helps.